CannerCMS/docs.canner.io/docs/start-quick-intro.md

 ### 2. Build your Schema

-The core concept of Canner is to use a simple CMS schema that you can assemble any use cases.
+The core concept of CannerCMS is to use a simple CMS schema that you can assemble any use cases.

 You can check out [here](/docs/schema-overview)